 Taxes Are Paid Where Money Is Made

-Many people are misled into forming LLCs in other States to take advantage of “tax savings”.
+Many people are misled into forming an LLC in other states to take advantage of “savings on state income taxes”.

 This is simply not true.